edbiomedai/scmorph/paper/paper.md

   [@StirlingEtAl2021].
 Once converted, `scmorph` works with AnnData objects stored as h5ad, which track processing steps and can easily be written to disk [@VirshupEtAl2024].
-- Quality control. `scmorph` integrates two levels of quality control: image-level and single-cell level.
-To improve reusability of these methods, both approaches operature unsupervised.
+- Quality control. `scmorph` integrates two levels of unsupervised quality
+  control: image-level and single-cell level.
 Image-level correction is performed with a kNN-based outlier detection method, whereas single-cell profiles that are outliers are detected via `pyod` [@LiEtAl2022].
 - Preprocessing.
 Provided functions perform feature selection, compute PCA coordinates, and optionally aggregate data.
-For the first time in the field, `scmorph` integrates scone as batch correction function, which retains interpretability of features [@ColeEtAl2019].
-Additionally, the integrated feature selection methods can remove feature associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952; @LinHan2021].
+For the first time in the field of morphological profiling, `scmorph` integrates scone as batch correction function, which retains interpretability of features [@ColeEtAl2019].
+  Additionally, the integrated feature selection methods can remove features associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952;
+  @LinHan2021].
 - Plotting. `scmorph` uses scanpy for easy plotting of PCA and UMAP coordinates, either in 2D or as cumulative densities, which can be useful for identifying technical artifacts such as batch effects [@WolfEtAl2018].
-It also provides methods for plotting features over known covariates, such as plates.
+It also provides methods for plotting features per experimental group, such as plates.
 - Downstream analysis.
-For experiments focused on profiling non-dynamic responses, like to a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles using the KS statistic of single-cells to controls in PCA space.
-For dynamic systems like differentiating cells, `scmorph` incorporates differential trajectory inference modelling via  `slingshot` and `condiments` through the `rpy2` translation layer [@StreetEtAl2018; @RouxdeBezieuxEtAl2024].
+For experiments focused on profiling non-dynamic responses, such as a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles using the Kolmogorov–Smirnov statistic of single-cells to controls in PCA space.
+For dynamic systems such as differentiating cells, `scmorph` incorporates differential trajectory inference modelling via  `slingshot` and `condiments` through the `rpy2` translation layer [@StreetEtAl2018; @RouxdeBezieuxEtAl2024].